Comcast/redirector/README.md

+# Redirector

+The Redirector project is a collection of tools that facilitate redirection of incoming connections to a set of trusted backend servers based on a set of rules that operate on parameters in the incoming request.
+The current version of the project supports HTTP redirects, or the ability to specify the target backend in the body of the response.
+The frameworks are designed to be flexible/extensible and support any non-HTTP protocol (such as WebSockets) as well.
+The core premise of the tool is that there are stacks or groups of backend servers running a particular version of software and are validated and ready to take traffic.
+Groups are backend servers may be whitelisted to be able to handle any incoming request in a round-robin fashion.
+The tools are designed to be able to function during any systemic outages when the tools themselves may not be in a stable state.

 # Redirector Framework

 Redirector framework is a dynamic content-based gateway tool.
 Redirector is using service-discovery facility to find concrete IP address of particular application.